maueroats/teaching/content/ftc/meet-4.md

 ## Parking

+* West parking lot, off Foster, is now available.
+(Earlier messages stated that it would not be.)
+That is the best place to park.

-You can park in the South Lot (enter from Damen) or on Damen Avenue, and enter through the door in the southeast corner of the building (Door #4).
-The parking lot off of Foster will *not* be available --- if you park in this lot you will be towed.
+* You can also park in the South Lot (enter from Damen) or on Damen Avenue, and enter through the door in the southeast corner of the building (Door #4).

 ## General Info